 About the League of Legends LCS

 The League of Legends Championship Series was officially established by Riot Games in early 2013 to consolidate the esports scene surrounding its game and effectively replace the third-party profesionally organized tournaments running high-level LoL competitions previously, like the Intel Extreme Masters and Major League Gaming.
 Still, two seasons of LoL Championships ran under these banners, and Riot Games provided a world championship tournament at the end of each.
-When the third season rolled around, Riot Games’ re-structuring allowed them to run these competitions with a more regular schedule and guarantee salaries for professional LoL players in Europe and North America.
+When the third season rolled around, Riot Games’ re-structuring allowed them to run these competitions with a more regular schedule and guarantee salaries for professional LoL players in the four major countries’ leagues.

-The LCS in both countries is divided into seasonal splits, called Spring Split and Summer Split.
-Ten teams in each continent enter each annual season of play, battling for top standings in each split and for the play-off tournaments, which only the top six teams from each region will qualify.
+The LCS in all countries are divided into seasonal splits, called Spring Split and Summer Split.
+The teams in each continent enter each annual season of play, battling for top standings in each split and for the play-off tournaments, which a certain amount of the top teams from each region will qualify.
 Every participating team will also earn championship points to qualify for the LoL World Championships at the end of the year, depending on their performance.

-90% of the games in the LCS are streamed and played live at Riot Games Studios in Germany and the United States, with Twitch and YouTube esports live streams of the event pulling in hundreds of thousands of viewers from all over the world every year.
+90% of the games in the LCS are streamed and played live in Germany, China, Korea and the United States, with Twitch and YouTube esports live streams of the event pulling in hundreds of thousands of viewers from all over the world every year.

 The North American League of Legends Championship Series (NA LCS) has undergone a major revamp for the 2018 season and is now structured under a franchise system, similar to US sporting leagues and other recent e-Leagues like Blizzard’s Overwatch League.
 The move was to allow revenue sharing, and give professional players additional flexibility and a voice within how the league functions, with team buy-in prices going for $10 million for existing teams and $3 million to new teams.
-Notable outfits which carried over to the new LCS NA league’s format include Cloud9 and Team Liquid, while unfortunately some big teams like the Immortals were declined.
+Notable outfits which carried over to the new NA LCS league’s format include Cloud9 and Team Liquid.

 - 100 Thieves (100)